AdobeDocs/commerce-php/src/pages/developer/components/message-queues/migration.md

 #### Create the `queue_consumer.xml` file

 The first column in the following table lists the all the parameters in the `queue_consumer.xml` file.
-The second column lists where in the Magento 2.0 `queue.xml` file the equivalent parameters are located.
+The second column lists where in the Adobe Commerce and Magento Open Source 2.0 `queue.xml` file the equivalent parameters are located.

 2.2 Attribute        | 2.0 queue.xml Source
 ---------------- | -----------